 "The ratio of the different radii of the different pulleys allows that translation to be multiplied by four," Inglessis added.
 "It pulls up the ceiling in the same way, mirroring exactly every step that you make and shift of weight that you create to open up and shift in form and colour and in light, at the same time."

 The leather-like skin is made from a mixture of rubber and concrete and is coloured dark red, picking up on the hues of the brick walls that encase A/D/O's yard.
-The material is laser cut with markings that form a honeycomb pattern and make it supple enough to move.
+The material is water-jet cut with markings that form a honeycomb pattern and make it supple enough to move.
 The punctures also allow natural light to filter through.

 While the roof is held up by the chords, the floor is laid atop spring steel, which the team has laser-cut into a custom swirling pattern to allow it deform in three ways to create a dip shape.
 Walking on the spongey platform is similar to the sensation of treading on a trampoline.

 Based in Athens and London, Inglessis established Studio INI in 2015 with the intention to use computational and digital tools to improve human interaction and experience.
 The studio designed the Greek pavilion for the 2018 London Biennial, which similarly shifted shape in response to movement.